 Beyond the CARFAX, all cars listed on TRED come pre-inspected by an ASE-certified mechanic, so be sure to look over the inspection report to learn more about the mechanical status of the car you’re buying.

 Figure Out How You Want to Pay

 So you’ve found the perfect car.
 Super exciting!
 However, now comes the part that scares most buyers: payment.
 If you’re like most people, it’s likely that you’ll be looking to take out a loan on your new-to-you car.
-“But I thought we were talking about private party sales?”, you ask.
+You might be thinking, “but I thought we were talking about buying a car from a private seller?”
 That’s right, and TRED is unique in that it offers financing just as a dealership would, but without the big price markup on the car.

 Another factor that can determine the terms of your loan is the down payment that you choose to make when you buy your car.
 The higher your down payment is, the lower your monthly payments will be.
 Generally, if you can make a larger down payment, you’ll be better off down the road.
 A good place to start is 15% to 20% of the total price.

 When financing a car, it’s also important to keep your credit score in mind.
 Unfortunately, if your credit score is less than perfect, you may have to settle for less favorable loan terms (read: higher interest rates.)
 However, this doesn’t mean you can’t still get a good deal.
 Just do your research and be sure that you’re getting a fair deal relative to your credit score.